 She stopped.
 The interior of the building was from another era.
 There was marble in every direction, beautiful Art Deco lines blended in with the greek columns.
 We walked down the stairs toward the massive room that had once been packed with travelers.
 A quick right put us heading toward the trains.
 Eventually we’d need to be scanned to enter, faces, eyes, hands, even our tickets.
 But we turned again, going down stairs toward what might have been the bathrooms.
 A utility door put us behind the scenes, where workers might travel to avoid the busy crowds.
 It was when she placed a hand on a scanner to a door I nearly shrieked.

 It’s not really a hallway, more like a passage.
 It’s another twenty minutes of walking and zigging before zagging.
 I can tell we’re in the underbelly of Union Station.
 I can hear people, lots of them.
 The final door is like a wall of steel.
 Cameras scan our eyes, and I wonder what shows up on the computer on the other end.
 The hydraulics shift and slide and the door opens.
-Men on the other side are holding rifles but she walks through as if she owned the place.
+Men on the other side are holding rifles but she walks through as if she owns the place.

 It’s a flea market, except they’re not selling knitted goods or their mother’s literary collection.
 More than one gang tattoo is visible.
 More than one gun is resting on the hip of each patron.
 There are hundreds, perhaps thousands of people milling about, inspecting tables and racks of items I can’t even begin to describe.
 I see guns, computers, even synthetics all haggled for between patrons and proprioters.